leaded-solder/x68000-floppy-tools/README.md

 ```

 ### D88 conversion
-Convert a DIM image directly to D88 format so it can be written by tools such as TransDisk.
+Convert an X68000 DIM image directly to D88 format so it can be written by tools such as TransDisk.
 It will be saved as `yourimagename.d88`.

+The encoding is X68000 standard (77 tracks, 2 sides, 8 sectors per track, 1024 bytes per sector.)

 Options:
  * `--verbose`: Emits a lot of debug messages that may help with identifying problems with a weird source image.